 Insomnia is not a disease but a symptom, a sign that something is not right and needs to be addressed.
 That something might be stress or jet lag, changes in your sleeping environment, an illness or too many stimulants.
 The more concerned you are about how much sleep you are getting or how well you sleep the harder it will be to sleep peacefully.

 Creating a sleep ritual is often a helpful way to improve your sleep so here are some ideas to make it happen.

 The most restorative sleep you can get is between 11 pm and 3 am so the first step is to be in bed by 10.30 pm most nights.
 If you are a night owl, then begin by going to bed 15 min earlier than usual for a week, then another 15 min earlier the following week, etc, until you are able to be in bed by 10.30 pm.
-If you go to bed too early and find yourself waking too early then delay your bed time by 15 min each night until you can stay up until around 10 pm.
+If you go to bed too early and find yourself waking too early then delay your bed time by 15 min each week until you can stay up until around 10 pm.
 Remember that the ideal amount of sleep is around 8 hours.
 So, if you go to bed at 9pm expect to wake up around 5am.

 There are two main types of insomnia: those who find it challenging to fall asleep and those who find it challenging to stay asleep.

 - If you find it challenging to fall asleep be sure that you exercise in the morning rather than in the afternoon as it can take several hours to physically return to a restful state.
 Avoid doing anything too vigorous before sleep; unless it involves making love, then you can enjoy sleep with a contended smile on your face.

 - From a Chinese medicine perspective it may be that your Yin (the cooling, calming aspect) is deficient, and may need nourishing with acupuncture and herbs.

 - If you are waking through the night stay well hydrated through the day so you can avoid drinking too much in the evening and getting up through the night to use the toilet.